Deploy Feed

 If you haven't designed and simulated your jobs yet, start here:

-Solana / SVM: Deploy a PullFeed account
+Solana / SVM: Deploy with Managed Updates

 What you are doing